planetoftheweb/flex-videos/README.md

 ## Display Behavior

 - **Grid:** Clicking a thumbnail opens the video on YouTube in a new tab (no inline play, no play overlay).
+Only the thumbnail is shown in the grid; title/description are shown in the overlay on hover.
 - **Grid Title/Description:** A single title can be shown above the grid and a single description below the grid (both customizable and toggleable in settings; on by default).
 - **Single Video:** Plays inline and shows title/description (custom or from YouTube).
-- **Channel Link:** A link to your YouTube channel is shown below the grid by default (can be disabled in settings).
+- **Channel Link:** A bold, orange button linking to your YouTube channel is shown below the grid by default (can be disabled in settings).

 ## Styling & Customization